mevdschee/ws2api/README.md

 ### Performance results

-This application was benchmarked to build up and hold 120k connections each doing one message per 10 seconds in 30 seconds and with 12k messages per second.
+This application was benchmarked to build up and hold 120k connections each doing one message per 10 seconds in 30 seconds (from 0 to 120k connections) and with 12k messages per second within 32GB RAM.